SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Turning to Blink’s dedicated outdoor camera, it’s evident immediately that this one was built to be discreet.
 It only comes in all-black, as opposed to the black-and-white indoor cam.
 As far as aesthetics, it’s got a sleek finish and takes the same minimalistic cues as Indoor.
 In fact, you’re talking about the same camera, essentially, as Indoor, only with a tougher (IP65) weather rating.

-I should point out that I tested the third generation of the Blink Outdoor.
+We should point out that we tested the third generation of the Blink Outdoor.
 Blink has actually released a fourth generation.
 However, the differences between the two are largely cosmetic.
 The newer version features a matte black finish with a slightly more rounded face.
 It does promise to offer a wider viewing angle than the third generation and person detection, and we’d say those upgrades, though minor, are absolutely worth the $20 extra cost.
 Keep an eye out for our upcoming review to see why, but we have the Cliffs Notes version a few sections down:

 We wouldn’t say that the Blink Outdoor can’t see anything at night; it’s a matter of perspective.
 In night vision mode, for instance, we had no trouble seeing the cat walking on our front lawn.
 Identifying which one of our many neighborhood cats it was proved a bit more difficult.
 The question to ask yourself is whether or not you need the fine details.